morehawes/open-currency-converter/readme.txt

 * **to** - The currency code that you wish to convert to (see the admin options for a list of valid codes).
 If you do not specify this value then the default from the options screen will be used.
 * **dp** - How many decimal places the output should be.
 This should be numeric or the word "match".
 The latter is the default and will mean that the output will match the number of decimal places that the **number** was.
 * **template** - See the later section, "Using Templates", for further information
+* **thousands_separator** - The character that should be used to separate thousands in the output.
+This is a single character, such as a comma or period.
+If not specified then the default from the options screen will be used.

 Example of use are...